Metal Binder Jetting in Motion

 - Build area of 800 x 500 x 400 mm (31.5 x 19.7 x 15.8 in)

 - Serial production through our fully automated cell with continuous sintering

 In-House Metallurgy Processes

 DSB Technologies holds the world's largest installed capacity of high temperature sintering furnaces - a core process step needed for most metal Binder Jetting alloys.

-With over 40 years of metallurgy experience, we bring an infrastructure of processes and equipment to support volume production of metal additive manufacturing every step of the process, from designing for AM to post-printing sintering and secondary machining.
+With over 40 years of metallurgy experience, we bring an extensive infrastructure of processes and equipment to support volume production of metal additive manufacturing every step of the process, from designing for AM to post-printing sintering and secondary machining.

 Metal Binder Jetting: Design Features

 Because of the process's capabilities to support parts through sintering and control distortion, Binder Jetting allows for design freedom to create undercuts, complex internal channels, lattices, sharp edges and corners, surface textures, and fine features.